 Students used to a traditional school setting may have to adjust to not having a teacher standing in front of them for immediate feedback.

 Is using the K12 online school platform difficult?

 Advantage: The online learning system requires a unique username and password.
 Once students log in, they have access to course calendars, online lessons, course progress tracking, supplemental tools, and Class Connect sessions, all available in the same place.

 Challenge: Tackling new technology and going to public school outside a traditional classroom can be frustrating at first, especially for students and Learning Coaches with limited computer skills.
-However, Stride K12 provides assistance to both students and their Learning Coaches through the Strong Start and Learning Coach University programs.
+However, K12 provides assistance to both students and their Learning Coaches through the Strong Start and Learning Coach University programs.
 In addition, our technical support team is just a phone call away.
-Stride K12 also provides online self-help support, where students and Learning Coaches can go to find solutions to the most common issues encountered when using the online school system.
+K12 also provides online self-help support, where students and Learning Coaches can go to find solutions to the most common issues encountered when using the online school system.